 Chopped zucchini and tomatoes with herbs and parmesan cheese in a bowl.

-Combine the ingredients: In a large mixing bowl, add your chopped zucchini and tomatoes, dried herbs, grated garlic, and Parmesan cheese.
+Combine the ingredients: In a large bowl, add your chopped zucchini and tomatoes, dried herbs, grated garlic, and Parmesan cheese.
 Stir your cheese mixture and vegetables to combine.

 Unbaked zucchini and tomatoes in baking dish.